AMuthua/alx-zero_day/0x03-git/README.md

-This is actually my second commit
+This is actually my second commit.
+Updated from Github insterface